teja1224/AWS_40-Days-learning/Day9/HandsOn.md

 # Hosting a Static Website on S3
+Yesterday I know in detail knowledge about S3.<br>
 Today I hosted a **static website** on Amazon S3 using `index.html` and `index.js`.
 S3 makes it simple to serve static files like HTML, CSS, JS, and images.